 The skin of the drum is a natural and living material, the variations in the humidity of the air linked to the climate and the environment directly impact the tension of the drum, by expansion in wet weather, and on the contrary by tightening linked to the dryness of the ambient air.
 This voltage variation directly impacts the frequency of the sound,

-– more acute and flashy when the skin is more stretched by the dry air.
+– more high-pitched acute or flashy when the skin is too tight from dry air or dryness.

 Conversely, a top dry environment will give a flashy sound without depth.

 2.1 Adjust the skin for playing